nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <br>

 ### 2. Unlinking a resource from a location
+Use this command when you wish to unlink a resource entity from a location (e.g. when a plane has departed from Milan, you can unlink it from Milan, so you get the correct information when filtering planes by location).
 ```
 unlinklocation /resource_prefix resource_index /loc location_index
 ```
 This command is ONLY available in the following modes: `crew`, `flight`, `pilot` and `plane`.

 This commands unlinks an entity of the current resource mode to a specified location entity in Wingman's database.
-For example, if the user is currently in the `plane` mode, then this command will unlink a `plane` from the specified location entity in the database.
+For example, if you are currently in the `plane` mode, then this command will unlink a `plane` from the specified location entity in the database.
 It shall be noted, however, that the parameters that are specified in different modes are different.